Political Science

 Northwestern students are passionate about creating change on campus, in their communities and in the greater world.
 That’s why we offer a nonprofit management minor to equip students with the necessary tools to operate nonprofit and for-profit organizations that make a difference.
 You already have your reason why.
 Learn from our experienced professors to understand how you can make your vision a reality.

-In addition to completing the social studies teaching major, you’ll receive additional training as a secondary education major.
+If you want to become a high school teacher, you’ll complete both a social studies teaching major and a secondary education major.
 The two majors combine courses in teaching methods with courses in history, political science, psychology and more.

 Intern with political leaders and nonprofit organizations like Amnesty International and the National Center for Refugee and Immigrant Children.
 Students can also intern in area offices for local, state or federal officials—or for national organizations with offices in the upper Midwest.

 As you learn about other countries and their political systems, consider spending a semester or summer studying abroad.
-Northwestern’s Oman Semester will enhance your understanding of Middle East relations and Islam’s historical and political significance.
-Or explore the beauty of Europe with our Romania Semester, an opportunity to study sustainable community development and partner with an adventure education program for Romanian youth.
+Explore the beauty of Europe with our Romania Semester, an opportunity to study sustainable community development and partner with an adventure education program for Romanian youth.

 Run for Northwestern’s Student Government Association and serve as a liaison between students and administrators.
 You can also join campus political clubs that educate students about policy issues and promote political involvement among their peers.
 The Justice & Service Team and Creation Care Club also engage relevant issues such as human trafficking, climate change and criminal injustice.